-\1 The Information Technology Engineers Examination is a certification examination administered by the Information-technology Promotion Agency, an independent administrative institution, which is a testing institution designated by the Minister of Economy, Trade and Industry.
-The figures include the numbers of persons who have passed the "System Analyst Examination," "Senior Systems Administrator Examination," "Information Security Specialist Examination," and "Information Systems Security Administrator Examination," which were administered under the previous system.
+- 1 The Information Technology Engineers Examination is a certification examination administered by the Information-technology Promotion Agency, an independent administrative institution, which is a testing institution designated by the Minister of Economy, Trade and Industry.
+The figures include the numbers of persons who have passed the "System Analyst Examination," "Senior Systems Administrator Examination," "Information Security Specialist Examination," and "Information Systems Security Administrator Examination." which were administered under the - 2 Total number of people with AWS certification, Google Cloud (GCP) certification, and Microsoft Certified (Technology Azure).